 - A. Amendments to executed grant contracts may be permitted to accommodate time extensions or revisions to the scope of work or consultant.
-Amendments shall only be considered when the municipality has demonstrated good faith in completing the approved scope of work and the work to date has demonstrated consistency with Landscapes3. - Time Extension.
-The municipality may request an extension of time to the grant contract with no change to the scope of work as follows: - The municipality shall submit a letter to the Grant Administrator requesting the contract extension, detailing the reasons why the contract extension is needed, and noting the revised schedule; - b.
+Amendments shall only be considered when the municipality has demonstrated good faith in completing the approved scope of work and the work to date has demonstrated consistency with Landscapes3. - Time Extension: The municipality may request an extension of time to the grant contract with no change to the scope of work as follows: - The municipality shall submit a letter to the Grant Administrator requesting the contract extension, detailing the reasons why the contract extension is needed, and detailing the revised schedule; - b.
 Requests for extensions shall be filed with the Planning Commission no less than sixty (60) days prior to the contract end date; and - c.
 Each time extension shall not exceed six (6) months.
 Total contract extensions shall not exceed two (2) years beyond the end date of the original contract.
+Two

-Two (2) contract extensions may be processed internally through the Chester County Planning Commission.
+- (2) contract extensions may be processed internally through the Chester County Planning Commission.
 Any additional extensions require approval by the Chester County Board of Commissioners and will be placed on the Commissioners' agenda by Planning Commission staff - d.
-If the funded project cannot be completed and adopted or accepted within the time frame described in Section 8.3.A.1.c, the contract shall be terminated and the grant funds shall be forfeited. - 2.
-Revision to Scope of Work or Consultant.
-The municipality or lead municipality may request a revision to the scope or work or change to the consultant as follows. - a.
+If the funded project cannot be completed and adopted or accepted within the time frame described in Section 8.3.A.1.c, the contract shall be terminated and the grant funds shall be forfeited. - Revision to Scope of Work or Consultant: The municipality or lead municipality may request a revision to the scope or work or change to the consultant as follows. - a.
 The municipality shall submit a letter to the Grant Administrator requesting the contract revision.
 Requests shall be filed with the Planning Commission no less than sixty (60) days prior to the contract end date. - b.
 The request shall provide the following: - i.
 A specific and detailed scope of work with any revisions from the original scope of work identified, including detail on the associated costs and an explanation of how the revisions relate to Landscapes3; - ii.
 An updated project schedule; and - iii.
-New consultant name and contact information, if applicable. - c.
-The Planning Commission shall review the request and forward the requested revision with their recommendation to the Board of County Commissioners for action.

-- B. All parties shall sign the grant contract amendment in accordance with the following. - Should the amendment include a change of consultant, the county, municipality (or municipalities in the case of a multi-municipal group), and new consultant shall sign the amendment. - 2.
+New consultant name and contact information, if applicable.
+(Note: A new lead planner change from the same consultant will not require a contract amendment but does require the approval of the contract administrator.) - c.
+The Planning Commission shall review the request and forward the requested revision with their recommendation to the Board of County Commissioners for action. - B. All parties shall sign the grant contract amendment in accordance with the following. - Should the amendment include a change of consultant, the county, municipality (or municipalities in the case of a multi-municipal group), and new consultant shall sign the amendment. - 2.
 Time extensions to multi-municipal contracts may be signed by the governing body chairman or president of the lead municipality.
 Scope of work or consultant amendments to multi-municipal contracts shall require the signature of the County, the consultant, and the governing body chairman or president of each participating municipality.